marcos-abreu/monaco/docs/modules/monaco-transitions.md

             fromView.$el.addClass('fadeOut'); // css class that have the fade out transition toView.$el.addClass('fadeIn'); // css class that have the fade in transition

-            //wait until the transitions finish and then close the fromView window.setTimeout( _.bind( function() {
+            // wait until the transitions finish and then close the fromView window.setTimeout( _.bind( function() {
                 toView.$el.removeClass("fadeIn");
                 fromView.remove();